I do love a good, solid lamb burger recipe.

 FYI – this recipe will yield very soft burgers – nearly sloppy Joe-like if you go heavy on the bbq sauce.
 If you prefer a more firm burger, go ahead and half the amount of sauce.

 And by the way, this recipe works great with beef, too!
+Or you can just go for the good, old-fashioned artisan cheeseburger, which is pretty damn awesome as well.

 - 2 tablespoons extra virgin olive oil